GHeinzelmann/BAT.py/README.md

 # Running a sample calculation

 The simulations and analysis from this example will be performed inside the ./BAT folder.
 The simulations are divided in two steps, equilibration (folder ./equil) and free energy calculation (folder ./fe).
-The input file with all the needed BAT.py parameters for double decoupling is called input-dd.in, with the meaning of each explained in more detail in the user guide, located inside the ./doc folder.
-For our sample calculation, we will use the values already provided in the input files included in this distribution.
+For the tutorial we will use the input-dd.in BAT input file, with the needed BAT.py parameters to perform a full double decoupling calculation with restraints.
+A similar input file called input-dd-long.in, with more free energy windows and longer simulation times, is also included as an example.

 Briefly, the poses\_list parameter sets up the calculation for the first 5 poses from Autodock Vina, all in the ./all-poses folder.
 The input files can be modified to perform the calculations in the 5uf0 crystal structure, by changing the calc\_type option to "crystal", the celpp\_receptor option to "5uf0", and the ligand\_name option to "89J", which is the ligand residue name in the 5uf0 pdb structure.
+More details on the various BAT parameters can be found in the user guide, located inside the ./doc folder.

 ![](doc/workflow.png)